Carmel College, Thornlands: History

-On 25 August 2015, the college opened the brand new $3.1 million library.
-In addition to this, a new home economics building, science building extension and renovations to the former cooking rooms to make way for a renovated visual art facility were also built and opened.
-This $5.7 million expansion of the school's facilities were made to help cater to the new Year 7 students.
+On 25 August 2015, the college opened a new $3.1 million library.
+In addition to this, a new home economics building, an extension to the science building, and renovations to the former cooking rooms and visual art facility, were also built and opened.
+This $5.7 million expansion of the school's facilities was intended to help cater to the new Year 7 students.

 On 20 July, 2017, the College celebrated its 25th Foundation Day, marking the College's 25th anniversary.
-Foundation Principal Faye Conley, Quandamooka elder Aunty Joan Hendriks and past students actor Lincoln Lewis, Queensland Firebirds player Jemma Mi Mi and local doctor Amy Heales attended the celebrations.
+Foundation Principal Faye Conley, Quandamooka elder Aunty Joan Hendriks, past student actor Lincoln Lewis, Queensland Firebirds player Jemma Mi Mi, and local doctor Amy Heales attended the celebrations.

 In September 2017, the construction of stage one of the new H Block Senior Learning Facilities began.
 This was completed in October 2019, which included the demolition of the tuck-shop building and construction of a new one and the construction of a new staff car park.
 This marked the completion of the 2-year multi-stage construction of the new H Block complex.

 In 2018, Stephen Adair, former head of secondary at Emmaus College, Jimboomba, succeeded Brian Eastaughffe as principal of the College, as he moved to the role of principal at Clairvaux MacKillop College.

-In late 2019 to early 2020, the original administration building was demolished for the construction of a new, double-storey admin building, which was completed in January 2021.
+In late 2019 to early 2020, the original administration building was demolished for the construction of a new two-storey admin building, which was ultimately completed in January 2021.

-From the 20 April to the 23 May 2020, and on several other occasions through 2021 and 2022, students participated in remote online learning due to the directions in regards to the COVID-19 global pandemic.

 In 2022, the College celebrated its 30th Foundation Day, marking its 30th anniversary.
-The enrolment at this time was around 1250 students.